thomasclarke1969/documentation/quick-start/android/install.md

 ##Install the Layer SDK Jar

-<b>Note:</b> The following guide is for [Android Studio](https://developer.android.com/sdk/index.html).
-If you are developing with Eclipse, you can follow [these instructions](https://support.layer.com/hc/en-us/articles/204177954-Building-Layer-with-Eclipse).
-When you are done, return here and set up the AndroidManifest.xml file in your app by following the example below.
+When building your project in [Android Studio](https://developer.android.com/sdk/index.html), you can include the Layer SDK through maven, or link directly to the JAR file. <b>Note:</n> If you are developing with Eclipse, you can follow [these instructions](https://support.layer.com/hc/en-us/articles/204177954-Building-Layer-with-Eclipse).
+When you are done, return here and continue with setting up the AndroidManifest.xml file in your app.

-When building your project, you can include the Layer SDK through maven, or link directly to the JAR file.

 #### AAR (referenced by maven)
-Navigate to your `build.gradle` file and ensure that you include the following:
+Navigate to the `build.gradle` file at the app level (not the project level) and ensure that you include the following:

 ```groovy
 repositories {